 - PIC16F877a has 8 interrupt sources in it.
 An interrupt source is some event that generates interrupt, this source could be a timer like interrupts are generated after every 1 sec, or it could also be pin state change event, like if pin state is changed then interrupt will be generated.

 - So, PIC16F877a Interrupts can be generated by following 8 ways:

 - Port B State Change.

 - A/D Converter.

 - PIC16F877a Interrupts are associated with below 5 registers:

 So, that was all about PIC16F877a, I hope you have enjoyed today’s tutorial.
-I have tried my best to cover all aspects of this PIC Microcontroller and I would suggest you to must read the links which I have provided in each section.
+I have tried my best to cover all aspects of this PIC Microcontroller and I would suggest you to read the links which I have provided in each section.
 These links will also help you more because they are focusing on that particular topic.
-If you have any problem in this Introduction to PIC16F877a, then you can ask in comments below.
+If you have any problem with this Introduction to PIC16F877a, then you can ask in the comments below.
 Thanks for reading.
 Take care and have fun !!! 🙂